top of page

 (YouTube)

-Here are two of the recorded peacock color intros used to designate color programming broadcast on NBC and your local station.
+Here are two recorded peacock color intros used to designate color programming broadcast on NBC and your local station.
 It was done to create a sense of "missing out" by those watching in black and white.
 After all, NBC was in the business of selling RCA color TVs.
 The announcer is Mel Brandt.
-The peacock was designed by John J. Grahm and the music was by Jack Easton.
-Even though WEEK could pass NBC color programming to those few viewers who were able to watch, it would be nearly another 10 years before local color would be a reality for the Peoria area.
+John J. Grahm designed the peacock, and the music was by Jack Easton.
+Even though WEEK could pass NBC color programming to those few viewers who could watch, it would be nearly another ten years before local color would be a reality for the Peoria area.

 (left: from nickelodeon Deutschland, right: from terrence mcclinton and YouTube)

-In my book "Pictures on the Prairie: The First Ten Years of Mid-Illinois Television" there is an explanation to the series of events that made it possible for WEEK-TV, Channel 43 to make a move to channel 25.
-It took a number of years but by September of 1963, the FCC would agree for it to occur.
+My book "Pictures on the Prairie: The First Ten Years of Mid-Illinois Television" explains the events that made it possible for WEEK-TV, Channel 43, to move to Channel 25.
+It took several years, but by September of 1963, the FCC would agree for it to occur.

 With the change in broadcast frequency, the station could lower its power from 371 kW to 186 kW to achieve the same coverage area.
-The tower height was 712-feet.
+The tower's height was 712 feet.
 It was later decided to keep the power output to increase the coverage area and signal penetration within its current coverage area.

 NBC Shows from 1965-1980